cedardevs/onestop/docs/deployment/application-configuration.md

 ### UI Values
 Some features of the associated UI are customizable via the API.

 A disclaimer can be placed at the top of all pages, with a personalized message and color scheme (CSS colors).
 The `color` and `backgroundColor` fields are optional.
 The colors fallback to a red-colored background with white text, respectively, when invalid CSS color values are provided.
-Valid colors include: `ForestGreen`, `springgreen`, `Violet`, `#123456`, `#A11`, `rgb(240, 4, 133)`, `rgba(0, 45, 0, 0.3)`, and many other browser-friendly CSS colors.
+Valid colors include: `ForestGreen`, `springgreen`, `Violet`, `#123456`, `#A11`, `rgb(240, 4, 133)`, `rgba(0, 45, 0, 0.3)`, and any other browser-friendly CSS colors.

 #### Disclaimer Configuration Example: